msasad/msasad/README.md

-- 👋 Hi, I’m @msasad
+- 👋 Hi, I’m Asad Siddiqui
 - 👀 I’m interested in ...
-Backend development with Python, NodeJS.
-Web Development with ReactJS and Designing Scalable Systems
+Designing and developing scalable services with technologies like Python, AWS, Docker etc.
 - 🌱 I’m currently learning ...
-Distributed System Design, Architecning around AWS
+Distributed System Design, Architecting around AWS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...